gesaleh/lora_msg_payload_converter/README.md

 2. CayenneLPP
 3. Custom JavaScript

-Use "Custom JavaScript" using this option you can write your own decoder and encoder
+Use "Custom JavaScript" using this option you can write your own payload decoder (device->server) and encoder (server->device)

 Check [Example](decode.js)